 Starting in 1970, Hana Ginzbarg spearheaded the campaign to rename and preserve Middle Bayou.
-Renamed became Armand Bayou to memorialize Armand Yramategui, a conservationist beloved by Houston’s environmental community.
+Later renamed Armand Bayou to memorialize Armand Yramategui, a conservationist beloved by Houston’s environmental community.
 Ginzbarg devoted herself to the campaign to preserve Armand Bayou as “a small urban wilderness reserve” and protect it from impending residential development.
-Ginzbarg sent letters, made phone calls, photographed the bayou, attended political meetings, wrote press releases and newsletter columns, and generally performed like a whirling dervish for whom no task was too insignificant to merit her careful attention.
+Ginzbarg sent letters, made phone calls, photographed the bayou, attended political meetings, and wrote press releases and newsletter columns.
 It should be noted that Ginzbarg became acquainted with the bayou systems in Houston through her participation in the “Save Buffalo Bayou” campaign mounted by the Bayou Preservation Association in whose records also are preserved in the Houston History Archives.

 As preserved by the campaign, Armand Bayou Nature Center includes 500 acres of the natural wetlands forest, prairie, and marsh habitats once abundant in the Houston/Galveston area.
 It offers habitat for 370 species of birds, mammals, reptiles and amphibians, and offers hiking trails, exhibits, field trips, Scout programs, birding, and a farm, and it an effective natural flood management system.
 Money, land, and development were the triggers in the Armand Bayou preservation campaign, rather than local government action.